 - Congestion Management Process: Staff will continue to implement the Congestion Management Process (CMP).
 The CMP is iterative and ongoing, and includes monitoring congestion on major roadways, identifying bottlenecks on the congestion management system, and proposing network improvements.
 This subtask is intended to identify strategies and initiatives that address implementation mandates via the New Orleans UZA Transportation Improvement Program (TIP) per 23 CFR 450.322. - Transportation Demand Management: Beyond multimodal improvements described elsewhere, studies will emphasize other transportation demand management and operational improvements to relieve corridor congestion, including geometric modifications and signal upgrades.
-Opportunities for corridor length or system-wide signalization plans will be pursued. - Performance Measures: Congestion and reliability performance targets were adopted by the RPC in March of 2023 (FY 23).
-RPC will work with FHWA, the state, and local governments toward achievement of these targets, and will include progress in an annual report in spring of CY 2024.
+Opportunities for corridor length or system-wide signalization plans will be pursued. - Performance Measures: Congestion and reliability performance targets were adopted by the TPC in March of 2023 (FY 23).
+Staff will work with FHWA, the state, and local governments toward achievement of these targets.
+The report for FY 23 will be completed in in Q1.